nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 Response
 --------

-In case of response, the value of the Status field indicates the state of the earlier request.
+In the case of a response, the value of the Status field indicates the state of the earlier request.
 The following values are possible:

-* ``CONFIG_STATUS_PENDING`` - The operation is not yet completed.
+* ``CONFIG_STATUS_PENDING`` - The operation has not completed.
   The response is not ready and the data field should not be interpreted.
-  The host should not sent new requests before the operation completes.
+  The host should not send new requests before the operation completes.
 * ``CONFIG_STATUS_SUCCESS`` - The operation was successful.
   The host tool can access data returned by the response.
   The host can send a new request.